teodortymon/nbis_bioinformatics_assignment/README.md

    The server can fault free handle up to ~600 RPS/instance until it becomes throttled down.
 My first guess would be that the external API is rate limiting the relay.
    ![Throttling](https://i.imgur.com/UjVfQZ2.png)

-   Also it's worth noting that on GKE the less expensive CPU units are only allowed to "burst" ([docs](https://cloud.google.com/compute/docs/machine-types#machine_types)) to increase the processing for a short period of time.
+   Also it's worth noting that on CKE the less expensive CPU units are only allowed to "burst" ([docs](https://cloud.google.com/compute/docs/machine-types#machine_types)) to increase the processing for a short period of time.
 That could also contribute to throttling especially when compared to the CPU metrics which show ~300% usage spikes followed by rapid drops.

 2. Cold boot, empty cache, high load